-In part responding to the differing viewpoints on the plan, the Town Council opted to halt the plan process to provide the Planning Commission a Statement of Direction (SOD).
-The SOD is required for intermediate and major amendments to Special Use Permit zoned property and major amendments to the General Plan.
-It is not required for long-range plans or minor amendments to the General Plan.
+In part responding to the differing viewpoints on the plan, the Town Council opted to halt the plan process and to provide the Planning Commission a Statement of Direction (SOD).
 Town Council provided a SOD on this plan in June 2017.
 This SOD included several guiding principles, such as safety and enforcement, creating a resort loop for bicycle/pedestrian use, limiting signage, and providing more detailed information on project costs.

 The Planning Commission resumed its refinement of the February 2017 draft plan in July 2017.
-In October 2017, at the request of the Planning Commission, the Town Council discussed possible reconsideration of the SOD.
-This reconsideration related to extending the resort loop further east from 56th Street to the eastern Town limits, adding bike lanes on McDonald Drive/40th Street west of Tatum Boulevard as shown in the 2012 General Plan, adding a recreational path on Jackrabbit Road east of Invergordon Road to connect to the regional bicycle and pedestrian trail along the Arizona Canal, to recognize on the bicycle map the existing bike lanes on Invergordon Road north of McDonald Drive to Lincoln Drive, to recognize on the bicycle map the effective bike lanes along Mountain View Road west of 52nd Street, to modify the existing sidewalks south of Doubletree Ranch Road as recreational paths to the trailhead at Tomahawk Trail, to reconstruct the existing sidewalk south of Doubletree Ranch Road to Cherokee Elementary School as a recreational path, to modify the proposed sidewalk along the east side of 32nd Street to a recreational path, and to consider a resident-driven request for bike lanes on Mountain View Road between 56th Street and 64th Street.
+In October 2017, at the request of the Planning Commission, the Town Council discussed possible amendments of the SOD.
+These amendments related to extending the resort loop further east from 56th Street to the eastern Town limits, adding bike lanes on McDonald Drive/40th Street west of Tatum Boulevard as shown in the 2012 General Plan, adding a recreational path on Jackrabbit Road east of Invergordon Road to connect to the regional bicycle and pedestrian trail along the Arizona Canal, to recognize on the bicycle map the existing bike lanes on Invergordon Road north of McDonald Drive to Lincoln Drive, to recognize on the bicycle map the effective bike lanes along Mountain View Road west of 52nd Street, to modify the existing sidewalks south of Doubletree Ranch Road as recreational paths to the trailhead at Tomahawk Trail, to reconstruct the existing sidewalk south of Doubletree Ranch Road to Cherokee Elementary School as a recreational path, to modify the proposed sidewalk along the east side of 32nd Street to a recreational path, and to consider a resident-driven request for bike lanes on Mountain View Road between 56th Street and 64th Street.
 Council did not approve the revised SOD.
 Some Town Council Members noted the Planning Commission could explore SOD deviations directly related to safety, such as to schools.